swissi2000/Centroid-ProbeApp/docs/index.md

 ```

 Instead of starting the ProbeApp from the VCP or MPG, you could start it from anywhere in your program with a M58 command when probing is needed.
-As an example, if you need to set the Tool Height Offset after a Tool Change, you could add a M58 command to the end of the mfunc6.mac file.
+As an example for Router users, if you need to set the Tool Height Offset after a Tool Change, you could add a M58 command to the end of the mfunc6.mac file.
 After a Tool Change the ProbeApp would be started to let you touch off the tool and the program would continue afterwards.

-It is also possible to open a certain probing cycle directly by adding a startup parameter to the call that opens the ProbeApp.
+It is also possible to open a certain probing cycle directly by adding a startup parameter to the ProbeApp launch command.
-This call will open directly the screen of the Tripple Corner Plate Probing Cycle:
+This example will open directly the screen of the Tripple Corner Plate Probing Cycle:

 ```
 M130 "c:\cncm\probing\ProbeApp.exe -cornerplate"